doda25-team11/operation/ACTIVITY.md

 - Figen
 I did not make any PR's.
 I spent my time on making the in-class exercises and started with A3, but have not made much progress yet.

+- Arnas

+- I have assigned myself step 3 of A3.
+I also fixed some bugs.

 ### Week Q1.5 (Dec 8+)

 - Radu: https://github.com/doda25-team11/operation/pull/11, https://github.com/doda25-team11/operation/pull/12